DanielEtaat/danieletaat.github.io/_posts/2025-07-07-on_mle_and_expo_families.md

 </style>

 While studying for an exam on statistical inference I became interested in the following question: **when is the maximum‑likelihood estimator (MLE) for the natural parameter of an exponential family asymptotically efficient?** After crawling through forums and textbooks I became certain that the answer was almost always.
 But I could not find a straightforward theorem or result to use.
 Or at least not one with a proof.
 So I set out to prove such a result for myself.
 The result of my toils is [Theorem 3](#theorem-3) below.
 Surprisingly, if you ask ChatGPT for a theorem on this topic it will give you one similar to Theorem 3.
 However, it cannot provide an accurate reference for it.
-So this theorem likely exists somewhere on the internet I was just unable to find it.
+So this theorem likely exists somewhere on the internet, I was just unable to find it.

 The reasoning I provide in this post will not be the most concise.
-Instead I hope to provide an intuitive story that aligns more closely with my journey through the proof.
+Instead I hope to provide an intuitive story that aligns more closely with my journey to the proof.

 ## 1. Exponential families